-Tammy Hembrow Shows Off New Athletic Garb While Popping Booty-Revealing Squats In The Gym In Latest Insta Clip
+Tammy Hembrow Shows Off New Athletic Garb While Popping Booty-Revealing Squats In The Gym

 In the caption, Tammy promotes the clothing line Women’s Best Wear, which provides seamless workout clothing for women.
 She urges her fans to check it out while adding a cheeky comment telling them the clothes are super comfy and “squat proof.”

-As usual, the model’s 9.4 million followers went crazy for the newest post, leaving her comments about how sexy she is and how much she inspires them while filling the comment section with fire and heart emojis.
+As usual, the model’s 9.4 million followers went crazy for the newest post, leaving her comments about how sexy she is and how much she inspires them while filling the comment section with fire and heart emoji.

 One Instagram user commented, “girl love seeing you workout. do more videos. you look amazing btw,” while another suggested that she do a Q&A about her fitness journey.
 Other fans told her that she was “goals” and asked how they could achieve a body like hers.